EsadCetiner/Secure-Nginx-Config/README.md

 By default, Nginx uses gzip which has inferior compression and uses up more CPU cycles, Brotli can typically improve page load times by 5-10%.

 To enable Brotli, make sure you have the brotli module installed https://github.com/google/ngx_brotli and uncomment the load_module for brotli in ``nginx.conf``.
 Then add an include for the brotli code snippet ``include /etc/nginx/snippets/brotli.conf;`` in your HTTP block ``http { }`` inside ``nginx.conf``.

+### Enable 0-RTT
+0-RTT is feature introduced in TLSv1.3 to improve the intial TLS connection, especially if it's combined with HTTP3.
+This feature is disabled by default since it opens up the risk to replay attacks (See: https://blog.cloudflare.com/even-faster-connection-establishment-with-quic-0-rtt-resumption/), you should consider what your performance and security needs are before enabling 0-RTT.

+To enable 0-RTT, add an include for the 0-rtt code snippet in your http block ``include /etc/nginx/snippets/0-rtt.conf;``..